Commonly found in Hillside Woods

 Burning bush - winged euonymus

-This shrub can be found throughout the park, with dense concentrations northwest of Chemka Pool and along the western border of Sugar Pond.
+This shrub can be found throughout the park, with dense concentrations northwest of Chemka Pool, along the western border of Sugar Pond and along the Vernal Pond trail from Hillside School parking lot.

 Japanese barberry forms dense stands that compete with native plants.
-Additionally, a barberry understory correlates with a 12x higher incidence of black-legged ticks, which transmit lymes disease.
-Japanese barberry will, if unchecked, take over Hillside Woods' understory wall-to-wall.
+Additionally, a barberry understory correlates with a 12x higher incidence of black-legged ticks, which transmit Lyme disease.
+Japanese barberry, if unchecked, could take over Hillside Woods' understory wall-to-wall.

 Multiflora rose forms dense thickets, which is why in the 1930s it was used by the U.S. Soil Conservation Service as a “living fence.”
 A bad move, as multiflora rose has now become a prevalent invasive species, whose dense thickets choke out native plants.